 You can also contact us during office hours on 01384 887554.
 However because of the way the company is structured this may be answered by a voicemail service.
-Complaints or comments may also be logged via the website - details are on our contact page.

 The station gives coverage and support to several charity initiatives each year.
 This is achieved through a free events listing on our website and mentions, where appropriate, on air.
 We also endeavour to get guests from local good causes in for interviews on air and promote what we can via social media.